milesfrain/stm32template/README.md

 ```
 Note that `ctrl-C` will let you jump to the bottom of the licenses.

 When updating the IDE, it will continue to use the original install path.
 So rather than requiring constant path editing or full IDE reinstalls for CI script compatibility, we're using a versionless symlinked path that's also compatible with the docker image directory structure.
-Set up that symlink by running (substitue `1.5.1` for your particular IDE version):
+Set up that symlink by running (substitute `1.5.1` for your particular IDE version):
 ```
 sudo mkdir /opt/st
 sudo ln -frs ~/st/stm32cubeide_1.5.1 /opt/st/stm32cubeide